murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/img2slml_options.rst

     * Holds the output filename.

 *options.resolution* (optional) **[empty]**
-    * Holds the information of the dimensionality of the images
+    * Holds the information of the dimensionality of the images.

 *options.min_obj_size* (optional) **[empty]**
-    * Threshold value for determining whether the object should be saved
+    * Threshold value for determining whether the object should be saved.

 *options.if_skip_cell_nuclear_model* (optional) **[false]**
-    * Boolean condition to skip building a nuclear model
+    * Boolean condition to skip building a nuclear model.

 *options.downsampling* (optional) **[[1,1,1]]**
     * The downsampling vector to be used during preprocessing.